 4) You feel like you can’t get ahead.

 In general, people’s incomes grow over time, allowing them to accomplish more and more things with their money.
-If your income is stagnating, or if you’re having trouble paying off debt, saving for the future or sticking to a budget, there’s certain to be something holding you back.
-Maybe you’re not honoring God with your tithe.
+If your income is stagnating, or if you’re having trouble paying off debt, saving for the future or sticking to a budget, something may be holding you back.
+Maybe you’re not practicing generosity.
 Maybe you’re spending impulsively, or treading water trying to stay afloat in a cycle of debt.

 5) You feel inadequate or inferior.

 Sometimes money makes slaves of us by corrupting our attitudes.
 You could be a diligent person who does a lot of smart things with your money.
-But if you feel inadequate about your family’s lifestyle, or feel inferior to people who make large incomes and live ostentatiously, money slavery has likely got hold of your heart.
+But if you feel inadequate about your family’s lifestyle, or feel inferior to people who make more than you do, money slavery has likely got hold of your heart.